A Trip Reminder of the Underwater Treasures of Sabah

 What's New at Mabul Island Resort?

 The first thing I noticed was the jetty.
 It is new since the last time I had been.
 It is difficult to estimate its length but I would guess about 100m.
-The dive station is located there, as well as a camera room and the dive gear rental room.
+The dive station is located there, as well as a camera room and the scuba gear rental room.
 They also have a balcony of sorts with loungers, chairs and tables where you can have drinks and cakes and enjoy the beautiful sunsets and views over the calm rich waters.

 • Watch our Borneo Divers Mabul Resort video